prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

 Here a a few problems that have been reported byto me by experimenters who have tried this code:
 * Compile error at si5351.set_correction() in init() at around line 2630:
    The signature to the set_correction() method in Jason's si5351 library changed between releases, the latest version includes a second parameter.

    #ifdef SP_V
        si5351.set_correction(15500);
    #endif

    If this call throws a compiler error, ad din the second argument, as follows:
        si5351.set_correction(19100, SI5351_PLL_INPUT_XO);

 * Having more than one source file open in the Arduino IDE at once -- some people open all the files in the repo (or perhaps the IDE does this for you when you open a repository.
 This will fail asthe repo contains multiple compilable scripts.
 You should only compile two of the files, the Initialiser or the main VFO_Controller script.
 Only have one of these two files open in the Arduino IDE at a time.

-   at any time (the compiled script Simple close Some Trying to compile